khengyeww/sym-STDP/README.md

 This project is created for own undergraduate research.

 ## Citation

-The SNN model in this project was implemented in BindsNet:
+The SNN model in this project was implemented in BindsNET:

 Link to [GitHub](https://github.com/Hananel-Hazan/bindsnet).